 What to see in Hanoi in 24 hours

 There are a handful of places you should add to your Hanoi itinerary.
-You’ll find that you can easily visit the different sights within 1 day, or you could also spread them over 2 days if you are not short on time.
+You’ll find that you can easily visit the different sights within 1 day in Hanoi, or you could also spread them over 2 days if you are not short on time.
 While I would have loved to stay for a few more nights, we were moving onto Halong Bay for a cruise around the UNESCO-listed karst islands, so had to make the most of our 24 hours in Hanoi.

 First time in Hanoi?
 Read on for some of the best places to visit in Hanoi and what you can’t leave off of your Hanoi itinerary.